What is value chain analysis? Why it matters and how to get started

 Link each business activity to the value you’re offering, and evaluate what your company needs to do or change in order to provide the greatest value.

-For instance, fielding support calls may be one aspect of your “service” primary activity.
+For instance, fielding support calls may be one aspect of your primary activity of providing service.
 If you are being guided by lowering costs, you may determine that support calls should be outsourced to a call center provider and kept to the shortest amount of time per call possible.

 However, if you are being guided by adding value through specialization, your company could improve the quality of each support call.
 Perhaps you implement after-call surveys to improve the quality of service.
 You’ll be looking at every single aspect of all the activities that make your business operate and determining where value can be added, either to lower costs and produce a lower-costing product or to focus on specialization and produce a more unique product.